sveetch/project-composer/docs/sample_basic.rst

 This will be the lowest level application because it does not depend on any other one.

-So since it does not have any dependency, just create an empty file at ``foo/__init__.py``.
+Since it does not have any dependency just create an empty file at ``foo/__init__.py``.

 Then we will create the messager part at ``foo/messages.py``: ::